stdword/logseq13-full-house-plugin/docs/reference__tags.md

 Include another template by name.
 Acts like [`include`](#include) with the only difference: it preserves template [arg-properties](reference__args.md#arg-properties).
 Use it to **inherit templates**.

 `async layout(name, ...args?)`
+`layout.args(...names)` — used to pass through current arguments to layout template
+    - `names`: the name of an argument or a positional link: `$1`, `$2`, etc.
+        - if unspecified: all arguments will be passed through

 <!-- tabs:start -->
 #### ***Template «parent»***